respond-framework/rudy/packages/rudy/docs/differences-from-rfr.md

   trailing slashes (due to an upgrade of the `path-to-regexp` library).
 By default, URLs with trailing slashes will still match route regexes without trailing slashes.
+- `confirmLeave` and `displayConfirmLeave` no longer exist.
+They have been replaced by the new request blocking feature.